alvarnydev/tunehunter.app/README.md

 ## Vendors

-We fetch and compare data from the following vendors and regions: Amazon Music, iTunes Store, Beatport, Bandcamp.
+Data is fetched and compared from the following vendors and regions: Amazon Music, iTunes Store, Beatport, Bandcamp.
-Record pools may be added in the future.
+(Maybe add record pools in the future?)

 <!-- | Vendor       | Global                                                                 | US                                           | DE                                         |
 | ------------ | ---------------------------------------------------------------------- | -------------------------------------------- | ------------------------------------------ |